TheCelestialMarauder/EventHorizon/GDD/characters.md

 - **Occupation**: Lead Scientist and Researcher
 - **Personality**: Intelligent, resourceful, compassionate
 - **Physical Description**: Slim build, long dark hair often tied back, sharp green eyes, and a composed demeanor
-- **Backstory**: Dr. Elara Voss is a leading scientist who was assigned to the ISS to head a top-secret project involving advanced AI and energy manipulation.
+- **Backstory**: Dr. Elara Voss is a leading scientist who was assigned to the ISS Prodigium to head a top-secret project involving advanced AI and energy manipulation.
 Her work aimed at harnessing new energy sources and developing AI systems to solve some of humanity’s most pressing issues.
 After the outbreak of The Hive virus, her focus shifted to survival and finding a way to stop the corruption from spreading beyond the ISS.
 - **Motivation**: Elara is driven by her commitment to scientific discovery and the betterment of humanity.
 After the crisis on the ISS, her primary goal is to survive and stop The Hive from causing further harm.

 ### :bow_and_arrow: Abilities and Skills